MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/change-feed-modes.md

 * Change feed items come in the order of their modification time.
 Deletes from TTL expirations aren't guaranteed to appear in the feed immediately after the item expires.
 They appear when the item is purged from the container.

-* All changes that occurred within the retention window that's set for continuous backups on the account can be read.
+* All changes that occurred within the retention window for continuous backups on the account can be read.
 Attempting to read changes that occurred outside of the retention window results in an error.
 For example, if your container was created eight days ago and your continuous backup period retention period is seven days, then you can only read changes from the last seven days.

 * The change feed starting point can be from "now" or from a specific checkpoint within your retention period.
 You can't read changes from the beginning of the container or from a specific point in time by using this mode.